harrisonlab/rootstock_AlleleSeq/README.md

 grep ^chr ~/projects/apple_rootstock/rootstock_genetics/beagle/corrected__snp_sort_root.vcf|awk -F"\t" '{print $1,$2,$4,$5,$11,$12,$13,$14}' OFS="\t" |perl -pe 's/:(.*?)\t/\t/g'|sed 's/:.*//g'|awk -F"/" '{$NF=$NF;print $0}' OFS="\t" >> ~/projects/apple_rootstock/allele/figure_1/snps
 ```

-A VCF file can be produced from the output to be run through the rest of the pipeline
+A VCF file could be produced from the output to be run through the rest of the pipeline - or, as below in analyis section, to correct the phase of allelic expressed snps.

 ### Make diploid genomes from VCF